Contains “Nothing to be Afraid Of,” the story of a young pregnant woman and the alien living in her backyard.

 “Creative, original, and flawless …” — Glenda Baker, Editor-in-Chief, NEWN Magazine

-Based on the teleplay written by Michael Duggan, Carol Flint, and Mark Levin
+Based on the teleplay written by Michael Duggan, Carol Flint, and Mark Levin.

 During a routine mission, Enterprise encounters a Romulan space station adrift within Federation borders.
-The landing party beamed aboard find the station abandoned and without power, and report ghostly figures hovering at the edge of sight.
+The landing party discovers the station abandoned and without power, and reports ghostly figures hovering at the edge of sight.
 Soon, Enterprise is also without power, leaving Spock, McCoy, Chekov, and a small security team stranded aboard the station.
 When a Romulan warship seeking the derelict station encounters Enterprise, they accuse the Federation of treachery and murder.
 Can Kirk and his crew save their ship and rescue the marooned team before the Romulans open fire?